Janis Antiste

-Janis Antiste (born 18 August 2002) is a French professional footballer who plays as a forward for Austrian Bundesliga club Rapid Wien, on loan from Serie A club Sassuolo.
+Janïs Saël Antiste (born 18 August 2002) is a professional footballer who plays as a forward for Ekstraklasa club Górnik Zabrze, on loan from club Sassuolo.
+Born in Metropolitan France, he plays for the Martinique national team.

 Club career

 Toulouse

 On 13 October 2019, Antiste signed his first professional contract with Toulouse.
 He made his professional debut with the club in a 1–0 Ligue 1 loss to Strasbourg on 5 February 2020.

 Spezia

 On 25 August 2021, Antiste signed with Italian Serie A side Spezia Calcio.

 Sassuolo

 On 31 August 2022, Antiste joined Sassuolo on loan with an obligation to buy.

-Loans to Amiens, Reggiana, Nürnberg and Rapid Wien
+Loans

 On 29 January 2023, Antiste was loaned by Sassuolo to Amiens.

 On 1 September 2023, Antiste moved on loan to Reggiana in Serie B.

 On 3 February 2025, Antiste was loaned by 1.
-FC Nürnberg in German 2.
+FC Nürnberg in Germany's 2.
 Bundesliga.

 On 17 July 2025, Antiste joined Rapid Wien in Austria on loan.

+On 15 August 2026, Antiste moved on a season-long loan to Ekstraklasa club Górnik Zabrze, with an option to buy.